Confirmation and Cancellation

 1. Once your complaint is received you will be sent a confirmation of receipt email.

 2. The member whom you are complaining about will be contacted.
-They will be told the nature of the complaint and they will be invited to tell their side of the story.
+They will be told the nature of the complaint and they will be asked to respond to the allegations.
+Whilst under investigation their profile may be suspended.
 Your identity is kept confidential at all times.

 3. Other members may also be contacted to see if they are able to provide relevant information.